bebop/ark/CONTRIBUTING.md

 * Bug triaging.
 * Community management.
 * Art!
 Dreams!
 Your excellence!
-* Code that can be pulled into Allbase itself.
+* Code that can be pulled into ark itself.

 # Contributor guidelines
 ### Excellence, and the contributor's code of conduct